freenandes/topo-da-mente/content/note/maturity-model-for-design-systems.md

 **Engage**

-- Have dedicated personnel working with teams.
+- Have dedicated design system personnel working with projects.
+- Have adopters working sporadically on contributions.
+- Directly help onboard into full adoption.
+- Officially accept contributions outside the code design system team.

 ---